bmsg7/wine-quality/README.md

    4. **Adding required Libraries** : Add necessary libraries into requirement.txt.
 Open the Terminal and execute `pip install -r requirement.txt`.
 All the mentioned libraries will get installed in the environment.
    5. Commit changes for new project setup and libraries has been added

+## Logging Module
+Setting up logging Module.
+First of all we’ll set up our logging module(Refer src/mlProject/__init__.py)
+  1. Add a file src/mlProject/__init__.py
+  2. Copy the file content from this source